May 4, 2020

 Interested in implementing gamification into your training platform?
 Contact EdApp today to see how they can help.

-Pandora, Shell, Honda and Sodexo have all adopted EdApp’s products to enhance their employee training through gamification.
+Pandora, Shell, Honda and Sodexo have all adopted EdApp’s products to enhance their employee online training through gamification.
 Choose among a wide array of gamification templates and see completion rates soar to 90 per cent and beyond!